Son Of Juanita Koilpillai Arrested For Her Murder

 TRACYS LANDING, Md.
-(WJZ) — The biological son of Juanita Koilpillai has been arrested and charged for her murder, according to Anne Arundel County Police.
+(WJZ) — Andrew Beavers, the son of Juanita Koilpillai, has been arrested and charged for her murder, according to Anne Arundel County Police.

-On July 25, police responded to the 6300 block of Genoa Road just before 3:30 p.m. for a missing person.READ MORE: Covid-19 In Maryland: Over 500 New Cases Reported Saturday
+On July 25, police responded to the 6300 block of Genoa Road just before 3:30 p.m. for a missing person.READ MORE: Man Found Dead In Vacant East Baltimore Home Ruled Homicide, Another Man Dead After West Baltimore Shooting Friday

-On the scene, officers found a man who stated his girlfriend was missing and that there was blood inside their home.
+On the scene, officers found a man who told them his girlfriend was missing and that there was blood inside their home.

-Officers checked the home along with the surrounding areas and found the body of 58 year-old Juanita Naomi Koilpillai.
+Officers checked the home along with the surrounding areas and found the body of 58-year-old Koilpillai.
 She was pronounced dead at the scene.

 Several search warrants were executed as multiple items of evidence were collected throughout the night and continued throughout the day.